Skip to Content

 German Shepherds may also come into heat at a later age.
 Some GSDs will even go into heat at 18 or 24 months.
 These variations are all within the norm, and it all depends on your dog.

 If your dog is coming into heat, this doesn’t automatically imply that they’re ready for breeding.
-In fact, experienced GSD breeders know that it’s better to wait until the second heat, preferably the third.
-This gives them time to come fully into the cycle before breeding.
+In fact, experienced GSD breeders know it’s better to wait until the second heat, preferably the third.
+This gives them time to come fully into the cycle before mating.

-In fact, your dog’s eggs are not fully mature for reproduction at the first heat, and waiting for the second or third heat ensures a more healthy pregnancy.
+In fact, your dog’s eggs are not fully mature for reproduction at the first heat, and waiting for the second or third heat ensures a healthier pregnancy.
 Your dog’s body will also be fully developed for gestation by this time.

 How Long Does a German Shepherd’s First Heat Last?